 - Select IRA Qualified Charitable Distribution, then select YES in answer to the question.

-Having done the above steps, the taxable amount entered in Box 2a, if any, will be on Form 1040, Line 4b.
+Having done the above steps, the taxable amount entered in Box 2a, if any, will flow to Form 1040, Line 4b.
 When printing the 1040, the abbreviation QCD will display at the bottom of page 1 explaining why the taxable amount is less than the gross distribution.

 Note: This is a guide to entering Qualified Charitable Distributions into the TaxSlayer Pro program.
 This is not intended as tax advice.